amanrai31/Tools-Tech/K8S/README.md

 ## HandsOn

 - Containerize your app (Make Dockerfile - Declare all steps to build image)
-- build image `docker build -t <tagname:version>`
-- Push to dockerHub
+- build image `docker build -t <tagname:version>` | Push to dockerHub (Not required if you just want to keep it local)
 - Now deploy app on k8s cluster using `k8s deployment` - Create `deployment object in .yaml file`
 - the yaml file has all `desired state/manifest` for your app and the app's image e.g => `nginx-deployment.yaml`